itielshwartz/jaeger-hello-world/README.md

 This tutorial is a full walkthrough about using jaeger.

-It goes with this [lecture](https://www.slideshare.net/ItielShwartz/distributed-tracing-101)
+It goes with this lecutre [distributed-tracing-101](https://www.slideshare.net/ItielShwartz/distributed-tracing-101).

 Game plan
 ---------